 - What is the temperature range of the UT-ONE?
 Temperature range is limited by the thermometer probe.
 Note that exceeding the temperature range limits will permanently damage the thermometer probe.
 UT-ONE has 18 flexible measurement ranges, which allow the measurement of most commonly used platinum resistance thermometers, thermistors and thermocouples. - 2.
-Can I measure a PRT and a thermistor with the same UT-ONE L01A device?
+Can I measure a PRT, a thermistor and a thermocouple at the same time?